Elmo: History

 Alongside Cookie Monster, Elmo has appeared in The Furchester Hotel, where he is taking an extended stay because of his fascination with the Furchester Hotel.
 His father Louie is the brother of Funella Furchester.

-On May 27, 2020, The Not Too Late Show with Elmo premiered on HBO Max.
+On May 27, 2020, The Not Too Late Show with Elmo premiered on Max.
 The series stars Elmo as the host of his own late-night talk show.